Neutering Advice

 Check surgical sites and stitches regularly to ensure there are no issues.

 Your animal will need something to prevent them from licking or biting the wound, following surgery.
-You may be offered a recovery suit or a plastic or material cone.
+You may be offered a recovery suit or a plastic cone.

 Rest is key to recovery!
-Your vet will advise you on when you will be able to start reintroducing regular exercise to your animals’ routine, but in the days that immediately follow surgery, strict rest and toilet breaks are all that are needed.
+Your vet will advise you on when you will be able to start reintroducing regular exercise to your animals’ routine, but in the days immediately following surgery, strict rest and toilet breaks are all that are needed.

 Avoid allowing animals to jump on to any high furnishings such as sofas and beds.
 Minimise any rough play if there are multiple animals in the house and avoid them climbing any stairs whilst their wound heals.